go-gorm/gorm.io/pages/docs/dialects.md

 password := "0654857340"
 metadata := json.RawMessage(`{"is_archived": 0}`)
 sampleDoc := Document{
-    Body : "This is a test document",
+  Body: "This is a test document",
-    Metadata : postgres.Jsonb{ metadata },
+  Metadata: postgres.Jsonb{ metadata },
-    Secrets : postgres.Hstore{"password" : &password },
+  Secrets: postgres.Hstore{"password": &password},
 }

 //insert sampleDoc into the database